Friedman test

 The Friedman test is a non-parametric statistical test developed by Milton Friedman.
 Similar to the parametric repeated measures ANOVA, it is used to detect differences in treatments across multiple test attempts.
-The procedure involves ranking each row (or block) together, then considering the values of ranks by columns.
+The procedure involves ranking each row (or block) together, and then considering the values of ranks by columns.
 Applicable to complete block designs, it is thus a special case of the Durbin test.